tonia83731/taipei-parking/README.md

   * Parking lot information include name and address
   * Parking lot information show if the parking lot still have availabe space
   * Parking lot informatio show whether the parking lot have parking spot for Disabled and Pragnancy individual
+  * User could click on information icon to see detail information about the parking lot (include telephone number, service time, pay price and car, motor, chargin station number)
+  * User could click on arrow icon to see direction from user current location to the parking lot

 ## Demo Page Link